tomasanchez/pymeet/pymeet-rest/README.md

 2. Install the dependencies.

-If you dont start in a virtual environment poetry will create one for you.
+If you don't start in a virtual environment poetry will create one for you.

 ```bash
 cd pymeet/pymeet-rest && poetry install